lks-ai/anynode/README.md

 ## Caveats
 - I have no idea how far you can take this nor it's limits
 - LLMs can't read your mind.
-To make complex stuff in one node you'd have to be great at prompting
+To make complex stuff in one node you'd have to know a bit about programming
 - Right now you can only see code the LLM generates in the console
 - Currently there is no way for it to "edit" the code but that is coming soon
 - You currently need an OpenAI API Key